 The nostalgic executive, refers constantly to the past.
 What they did in their previous company, how they managed to build X and how the company eventually called McKinsey (one of the Four Horsemen) and, yes, how they still keep a template that would be just what you need now.
 Like nostalgic exiled people who keep souvenirs and paraphernalia, the exiled executive keeps templates and workbooks.

 The nostalgic executive may also have a tendency to reconstruct (reinvent) the reality of the past in a way that provides safer memories.
-In that new reality, her mind may filter here and there so that the new version, Previous-Company v.02 takes over.
+In that new reality, their mind may filter here and there so that the new version, Previous-Company v.02 takes over.
 This reconstructing history is as old as mankind so it should not be a surprise.

 The nostalgic executive suffers from maladie du pays, which is French for homesickness and sounds much better

-The nomadic executive is also in exile but more content with his new status.
+The nomadic executive is also in exile but more content with their new status.
 Some have decided to be truly nomadic and will set temporary corporate tents here and there with no intention of staying too long.
 Actually, some subtype of nomadic executives seem to be in state of Permanent Gap Year.

 These two little vignettes of corporate anthropology may be very helpful to get to know your corporate fellow travellers and understand what they may be up to.
-Who knows, you may be an exiled yourself, a corporate immigrant.
+Who knows, you may be exiled yourself, a corporate immigrant.

-Let’s face it, since we were born, we all are in exile.
+Let’s face it, since we were born, we are all in exile.